 The AuD and MSDE programs enroll approximately 12 new students per year into each program and the Ph.D. program enrolls approximately 1-2 new students per year.

 We invite all prospective students to learn more about our program and facilities and we offer a variety of ways to do this.
-Please note that we do not require formal interviews for applicants, but strongly recommend meeting with a faculty member, either in person or virtually, prior the the application deadline.
 Please visit the Tours, Visits and Interviews page for more information.

 100% of our current students receive financial support directly from PACS.
-For the 2022-23 academic year, we awarded an average of over $21,000 per student in support to our graduate students.
-Please see the Funding Opportunities page on this website for more information.
+Please see the Funding Opportunities page for more information.

 Yes, most students work part-time to supplement their income during their graduate studies.
 A number of part-time, paid job opportunities are generally available to students on campus.
 Students who accept admission will be notified of these opportunities as they become available.
 We encourage students to limit their part-time employment to less than 20 hours per week.